Department: Services for Student Athletes

 * A cover letter in which you clearly describe how your knowledge, skills, and abilities prepare you for the job responsibilities and requirements outlined in the job announcement.
 Please discuss each element completely and succinctly.

-* Current resume, which includes dates of employment and clearly highlights experience that meets the required qualifications, as well as a notation of association or society membership.
+* Current resume, which includes dates of employment and clearly highlights experience that meets the required qualifications, as well as a notation of any association or society membership.

 * Two letters of recommendation, including a letter from current or most recent supervisor or employer.
 These should be submitted in one PDF in the supplemental questions area.